Anti-Inflammatory Diet Plan →

 Can mini pavlovas be made sugar-free?

-Can Strawberry Pavlova be made ahead of time?
+Can pavlova be made ahead of time?

-Yes and no. The meringue portion of this Strawberry Pavlova can be made 1-2 days ahead of time, but the pavlova itself should be made the day it is served.
+Yes and no. The meringue portion of this pavlova can be made 1-2 days ahead of time, but the pavlova itself should be made the day it is served.
 If you want to make the meringue ahead of time, be sure to carefully place it in an airtight container or wrap it with clingfilm.
 Just be warned that a shift in humidity may cause your meringue to flatten or deflate a bit.

 Print